sproaty/whyteboard/README.txt

               with the converting progress where the bar increased in response to mouse movement - now it's increased by a timer.

-10 Feb 2009 - Converting PDF pops up a "converting" progress bar 10 Feb 2009 - More code "unification", cleaner code, deleting temporary files,
+10 Feb 2009 - Converting PDF/PS pops up a "converting" progress bar
+10 Feb 2009 - More code "unification", cleaner code, deleting temporary files,
               loading multiple PDF/PS/SVG files
 09 Feb 2009 - Code refactored, performance increased ten-fold, some bug fixes